Adam4lexander/Spoke/Docs/Core/01_QuickStart.md

 }
 ```

 I've introduced a lot of new concepts here and not expecting it to be quickly understandable.
-I just wanted to show a complex use-case that Spoke is well suited for.
+The goal is to show a complex use case that Spoke is well‑suited for.

-Once you're familiar with Spoke you can write code like this very quickly.
-It may be short, but its handling a ton of edge cases automatically, like wizards entering/leaving range while mid-cast, or wizards dynamically changing factions.
+Once you're familiar with Spoke, you can write code like this very quickly.
+It may be short, but it's handling a ton of edge cases automatically, like wizards entering/leaving range while mid-cast, or wizards dynamically changing factions.

-The patterns I showed earlier can give some immediate value, and serve as an onboarding ramp for diving deeper.
+The patterns above give immediate value and serve as an onboarding ramp for diving deeper.